basho/basho_docs/source/languages/en/riak/ops/advanced/ring-resizing.md

 Ring is resizing. see riak-admin ring-status for transfer details.
 ```

-If you are satisfied with the changes, begin the resize operation by committing the changes using `riak-admin cluster commit`.
-If you change your mind, you can abort the pending changes  using `riak-admin cluster clear`.
+If you are satisfied with the changes, begin the resize operation by committing the changes using the `commit` command:

 ```bash
 riak-admin cluster commit